Cod Alliance Treaty: The date of the treaty

-The difference in these dates has triggered a long discussion amongst historians.
-In 1754 Van Mieris printed 23 May 1751, but noted that this had to be 1750, because Trinity Sunday fell on that day in 1750, but was on 11 June in 1751.
+The discrepancy between these dates has triggered a long discussion amongst historians.
+In 1754, Van Mieris printed 23 May 1751, but noted that this had to be 1750, because Trinity Sunday fell on that day in 1750, but was on 11 June in 1751.

 In 1991, historians Prevenier and Smit gave three kinds of reasons why the date of the treaty should be 12 June 1351.
-The formal reasons centered on that Gouthoeven more or less claimed that he saw the original.
+The formal reasons centered on the fact that Gouthoeven more or less claimed that he saw the original.
 They supposed that the treaty survived in city archives in Leiden and Dordrecht, with the Leiden text getting the year corrupted to 1350.
 Van Leeuwen would have used these texts.
-Gouthoeven's text and a 16th century manuscript would stem from copies kept by nobles.
-The reason for this reconstruction was that Gouthoeven claimed that the original text was with the heirs of Floris 's Serclaes, bailiff of Schoonhoven.
-As regards content Prevenier and Smit stated that Jan van Noordeloos still supported Margaret in March 1351.
+Gouthoeven's text and a 16th-century manuscript would stem from copies kept by nobles.
+The reason for this reconstruction was that Gouthoeven claimed that the original text was with the heirs of Floris's Serclaes, bailiff of Schoonhoven.
+As regards content, Prevenier and Smit stated that Jan van Noordeloos still supported Margaret in March 1351.
 Dordrecht would only join William on 16 April 1351, and Geertruidenberg would do so only on 15 June 1351.
 The third reason centers on the date.
-On 23 May 1351 Count William was in Zeeland, from 12 to 17 June he was in Dordrecht, while Geertruidenberg joined his side.
-The date would then become Trinity Sunday, that is 12 June 1351.
-Prevenieer and Smit therefore suppose that the calculation 23 May that came with the 1351 texts was a later (obviously wrong) addition by a clerk.
+On 23 May 1351, Count William was in Zeeland, from 12 to 17 June, he was in Dordrecht, while Geertruidenberg joined his side.
+The date would then become Trinity Sunday, that is, 12 June 1351.
+Prevenier and Smit therefore suppose that the calculation 23 May that accompanies the 1351 texts was a later (obviously wrong) addition by a clerk.